arrow_back

 After a few moments, the Google Cloud console opens in this tab.

-Note: To view a menu with a list of Google Cloud products and services, click the Navigation menu at the top-left.
-Navigation menu icon
+Note: To access Google Cloud products and services, click the Navigation menu or type the service or product name in the Search field.

 Task 1.
-Getting started with Dialogflow CX
+Getting started with Conversational Agents

 Assumption: You've already logged into Google Cloud before continuing with the steps below.